chaoss/wg-dei/focus-areas/project-and-community/issue-label-inclusivity.md

 # Issue Label Inclusivity
-Question: How well are project issues labeled to invite new contributors, skilled contributors, non-code contributors, and other types of contributors?
+Question: How well are project issues labelled to invite new contributors, skilled contributors, non-code contributors, and other types of contributors?

 ## Description